|Video: A leopon on exhibit at a Japanese museum|

 Many leopard-lion hybrids have been bred in captivity.
 Best known are those born at Koshien Hanshin Park in Nishinomiya, Japan in the late fifties and early sixties, one of which survived more than twenty years.
-This is longer than would be usual for a leopard (maximum recorded life span in captivity 23 years) or a lion, which has an average captive life expectancy of 13 years.
+This is longer than usual for a leopard (maximum recorded life span in captivity 23 years) or a lion, which has an average captive life expectancy of 13 years.